yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2022/index.md

 [degasus](https://github.com/degasus), which you may know from *a certain* [Dolphin emulator](https://dolphin-emu.org/?nocr=true), {{< gh-hovercard "7989" "managed to implement a patch" >}}, which later turned into its own pull request, that solved the issues and achieved the same level of optimization.

-This is not enough to get `Hades` running. `Project Y.F.C` will take care of that in the near future, but it’s a small global performance boost that mostly benefits low-end GPUs.
+This is not enough to get `Hades` running. `Project Y.F.C.` will take care of that in the near future, but it’s a small global performance boost that mostly benefits low-end GPUs.
 It also provides easier to read code when performing maintenance.

 We documented our problems with video decoding on Linux Flatpak builds in previous progress reports.
 A check was added to avoid crashes, but in the process, Windows builds got stuck on CPU decoding!
-Users with low thread CPUs could immediately tell the difference during video playbacks.
+Users with low thread CPUs could immediately tell the difference during video playback.

 By simply {{< gh-hovercard "8066" "disabling this check on Windows" >}}, Windows builds can again enjoy the extra performance gained from decoding via GPU.
 If video playback feels smoother, you now know the reason!
 Thanks epicboy!